Grauwdy/InstallingADinAZ/README.md

 <img src="https://i.imgur.com/IbIJWiC.png" height="80%" width="80%" alt="Installation Steps"/>
 </p>
 <p>
-After setting the static IP, it is time to log in to the client VM and see if there is connectivity to the domain controller.
-Using ping -t (domain controller private ip address), will show that the connection is being timed out.
-On the domain controller VM, we need to enable ICMPv4 on the local Windows Firewall.
-Within the search bar, type wf.msc to open Windows Defender Firewall.
-Click on Inbound Rules and enable the Core Networking Diagnostics - ICMP Echo Request rules.
-Returning to the client VM will show that the ping is now resolving without errors.
+After configuring the static IP, it's time to check connectivity from the client VM to the domain controller.
+Running ping -t with the domain controller's private IP may initially result in timeout errors.
+To resolve this, on the domain controller VM, enable ICMPv4 in the local Windows Firewall.
+Use the wf.msc command in the search bar, navigate to Inbound Rules, and activate the Core Networking Diagnostics - ICMP Echo Request rules.
+Returning to the client VM should now show successful ping responses without errors.
 </p>
 <br />